 Step 1: Add the dry ingredients to a large mixing bowl.
 If you notice a lot of lumps in your cocoa powder, I recommend sifting it into the bowl.
 This will make your cake consistency more even,

 To measure your gluten free flour, I recommend using the spoon method or leveling method.
 In a perfect world, people weigh their flour, but most do not own a kitchen scale.
 Every gluten-free flour blend has a different weight, making a scale even trickier.
+Put the measuring scoop into the flour and fill.
+Do not pack the flour.
+Use a knife to scrape along the top to remove the extra flour.
+You can also use a spoon to fill the measuring cup.
+Use a knife to level along the top to remove the extra flour.

 Step 2: Use a whisk to blend the dry ingredients.
-Don’t forget if your gluten free flour blend doesn’t contain xanthan gum, add a teaspoon to the dry ingredients.
+Don’t forget if your gluten-free flour blend doesn’t contain xanthan gum, add a teaspoon to the dry ingredients.

 Photos of making the chocolate cake steps 3 and 4.